emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 This optimization can either reduce or increase code size.
 If a small amount of code generates many changes in memory, for example, then overall size may increase.
-It is best to build with this flag and then measure and see if the tradeoff is worthwhile in your program.
+It is best to build with this flag and then measure code and startup speed and see if the tradeoff is worthwhile in your program.

 You can make an effort to write EVAL_CTORS-friendly code, by deferring things that cannot be evalled as much as possible.
 For example, calls to imports stop